yarrikseelight/helpcenter/README.md

 This is a reusable Django app for creating a support/help center, including article management, video embedding, FAQs, and search bar.
 The app is designed to be easily integrated into any Django project.

 **📁 Note**: This GitHub repository contains a complete Django project for demonstration purposes.
 The reusable app itself is located in the helpcenterapp/ directory - you can copy this folder into your own Django project to integrate the Help Center functionality.
-The following instructions are not for project setup but for adding the reusable help center app to your own project.
+The following instructions are not for the project setup, but for adding the reusable help center app to your own project.

 ![Picture](helpcenter/readme_img.png)